Skip to content

 ACH

 Automated Clearing House.
-ACH is an electronic network for financial transactions in the United States that processes large volumes of credit and debit transactions in batches.
-ACH credit transfers include direct deposit payroll and vendor payments.
+ACH is an electronic network for financial transactions that processes credit and debit transactions into and from individual and business accounts.
+ACH direct deposit payments include state employee and annuity payrolls, state employee travel, and payments to individuals and business entities.

 The agency that sets up and maintains a payee’s direct deposit account information in TINS.